-The geotechnical laboratory testing consisted of water content determination on all samples, while a Sieve and Hydrometer analysis and Atterberg Limits tests on selected native soil samples.
+The geotechnical consisted of water content determination on all samples, while Sieve and Hydrometer analysis and Atterberg Limits tests were conducted on selected native soil samples.
 The laboratory test results are plotted on the enclosed Borehole Logs at respective sampling depths, and the results of the Sieve and Hydrometer analysis are appended and summarized as follows:

-Borehole No. Sampling Depth Percentage (by weight) Description Sample No. below Grade (m) Gravel Sand Silt Clay (MIT System) Borehole 21-1 Sample 3 1.8 3 27 46 24 CLAYEY SILT, sandy, trace gravel

-Borehole No. Sampling Depth Percentage (by weight) Description Sample No. Sand Silt Clay (MIT System) Borehole 21-2 Sample 6 4.7 22 49 21 8 SILTY GRAVELY SAND, trace clay
+Borehole No. Sampling Depth Percentage Description Sample No. Below Grade Gravel Sand Silt Clay (MIT System) Borehole 21-1; Sample 6 1.8 m 3 27 46 24 CLAYEY SILT, sandy, trace gravel Borehole 21-2; Sample 6 4.7 m 22 49 21 8 SILTY GRAVELY SAND, trace clay